jamesleeht/XamarinMarsHOL/MISSION2.md

 In this method, it checks for new messages every second, establishing a watermark every iteration to ensure that we do not retrieve old messages.
 Whenever we retrieve a new message, we create a new `MessageListItem` from it and push it into the collection.

-In the next mission, we will look into utilizing the class we crafted here in Mission 1.
+In the next mission, we will look into utilizing the class we crafted here.